google/prog-edu-assistant-quizzes/README.md

 If you have a course based on Jupyter notebooks and want to integrate the autochecking tests, there are multiple different way how the autochecking tests can be run.
 See [README of the tool](https://github.com/google/prog-edu-assistant/blob/main/README.md#how-to-integrate-autograder-to-your-course) for its details.
-Basically, the quezzes in this repository considers running autochecking inside the student notebook.
+Basically, the quizzes in this repository considers running autochecking inside the student notebook.

 ## Development environment setup